tigera-solutions/calicocloud-kaas-workshop-demo/EKS-cloud-demo/modules/app-service-control.md

     ```

-5. Implement egress policy to allow egress access from a workload in one namespace, e.g. `dev/centos`, to a service in another namespace, e.g. `hipstershop/frontend`.
+5. Implement explicitic policy to allow egress access from a workload in one namespace/pod, e.g. `dev/centos`, to a service in another namespace, e.g. `hipstershop/frontend`.

     a.
 Test connectivity between `dev/centos` pod and `hipstershop/frontend` service, should be blocked now.
     ```bash